Ke Lin

 profile_picture.jpg

-I’m a fifth-year Ph.D. candidate (ABD) studying Linguistics at Georgetown University.
-Currently, I am working on my dissertation project, assessing Mandarin-English bilinguals and Russian-English bilinguals’ implicit and explicit perceptual adjustments on VOT boundaries as a function of perceived talker’s native language status.
+I received my Ph.D. in Linguistics Georgetown University in October 2025, where I investigated how perceived talker nativeness shapes Mandarin–English and Russian–English bilinguals’ implicit and explicit perceptual adjustments to VOT boundaries.
 This dissertation is advised by Elizabeth Zsiga, Lourdes Ortega, Lacey Wade, and Sarah Phillips.

 Before coming to Georgetown, I earned an MA in Slavic Linguistics at The Ohio State University, where I also indepedently taught Russian language courses for two years.
 My master’s thesis investigated the social perceptions of non-native accents in Russian.